ExpediaGroup/apiary-extensions/hive-hooks/README.md

    **NOTE**: Each defined key-value pair of these regex and value matchers must have a matching pair or else the hook will ignore it.

-   For example if one wanted to convert any path starting with a s3 protocol and containing the `us-west-1` region to instead point at an Alluxio cluster endpoint, they can configure the hook like so:
+   For example if one wanted to convert any path starting with a s3 protocol and containing the `us-west-1` region to instead point at an Alluxio cluster endpoint, the hook would be configured like so:
    ```
    <property>
        <name>apiary.path.replacement.regex.alluxio</name>